 Global Private Equity Firm Partners with ECI to Unlock INCREASED Scalability, Reduced Operating Costs and Complete Disaster Recovery Preparedness, with Microsoft Azure

 A leading global private equity firm recently migrated its infrastructure from an on-premise model to the public cloud.
 The firm came to the decision to move its assets and operations to Microsoft Azure after an in-depth technology SWOT analysis, which identified the need to boost operating efficiency and scale down on unnecessary costs to enable further growth and expansion.

 During the analysis phase, together with their dedicated ECI client technology manager, the firm pinpointed key hinderances to growth posed by their existing infrastructure.
 These included a lack of scalability, high operating costs, and outdated disaster recovery (DR) preparedness.
 As an industry regulated firm backed by investors, rectifying the latter became a top priority to ensure adequate protection of its large estate.

 Since migrating to the Azure public cloud, the private equity firm has experienced the following benefits:

 The firm realised its need for regular modifications to hardware and services was not feasible in the long run, as it required a significant investment of both time and money, which could be utilised in more rewarding ways.
 In some instances, resources needed upgrading before they were even used, a clear sign the organisation was operating inefficiently.
-Today, with Azure, the firm can adopt new applications and services and scale existing ones with ease, and as and when demands change.
+Today, with Azure, the firm can adopt new applications and services and scale existing ones with ease, and as needed when demands change.
 Thus, enabling the business to operate with flexibility and adaptability overall.

 Reduced Operating Costs